German invasion of Denmark (1940): Airborne landings

 At approximately 05:00, history's first paratrooper attack took place.
 96 Fallschirmjäger jumped from nine Junkers Ju 52 transport aircraft to secure Storstrøm Bridge, connecting the island of Falster with Zealand (Sjælland) and the coastal fortress on Masnedø island.
 The elite German troops expected heavy fighting around the fortress, but much to their surprise, only two privates and an officer were found inside.
 The landing opened the way for a battalion of the 198.
 Infanterie-Division to advance on Copenhagen (København) by land.

 Two hours later, a platoon of paratroopers from the 4th battalion of Fallschirmjäger Regiment I landed in Aalborg (Ålborg), the main city of northern Jutland (Jylland), to secure Weserübung Süd's primary target: the airfield at Aalborg (Ålborg), to be used as a stepping-stone for the invasion of Norway.
-The Fallschirmjägers encountered no resistance, and in less than an hour German aircraft were landing there in huge numbers.
+The Fallschirmjäger's encountered no resistance, and in less than an hour German aircraft were landing there in huge numbers.
 More than 200 landings and takeoffs were recorded on the first day, most of them transporting troops and fuel to Fornebu Airport in Norway.

 In Esbjerg, a 75mm anti-aircraft gun damaged a German aircraft.